PFight/angular-gulp-starter/README.md

 ##### Working

 TypeScript and SCSS set up to be compiled on file save.
-SystemJS loads every file separately, so you only need save your changes, and reload browser window with cache disabled (`Dev Tools -> Network -> Disable cache checkbox` in Chorme).
+SystemJS loads every file separately, so you only need save your changes, and reload browser window.

 To force recompilation of all files make rebuild of the solution (Alt+B, Alt+R).
 To force recompilation of SCSS file, `right click -> Web Compiler -> Re-compile file`